cooper/quiki/doc/blocks.md

 ## Style

-Allows you to use CSS with Wikifier.
+Allows you to use CSS with quiki.

 See [Styling](styling.md).